 Love is the way you make yourself feel.
 Take pride in yourself.
 Take pride in how you select your outfits.
 Wear things that make you feel good—clothes that fit your current body properly.
 Do something new with your hair or just take extra care to make it look good…dope or whatever.
 Love is in the way you abandon the stresses that try to plague your life daily, and weigh you down.
 Yes, you have responsibilities.
 Yes, you may have more on your plate than you think you can chew, but you can manage.
 You will overcome.
 Remember your faith.
 When you can and only when applicable share your meal with whoever is willing to indulge.
 Talk through your stresses and your anxieties.

 Patience is making peace with the fact that your weight loss journey is going to take time.
 Your journey is going to require you to live in your moments—stop wallowing in your past and stop chasing your future.
 Knowing, with faith, that you will get to your promised land if you only take time to love the land and make the best of the terrain you are currently trekking through.

 6. Enjoy Your Life Right Now

 Some of my most cherished memories and accomplishments came when I was 250 pounds and dropping.
 Things I dreamed of doing when I looked “perfect” or life was “perfect” happened before I was at my “happy weight”.

 Perspective is what makes life so beautiful.
 You can choose to feel sorry for yourself right now, at your current weight, status, position or what have you.
 Regardless, feeling sorry for yourself will only lead to more stress and more baggage.
 Be happy.
 Live your life.
 Love your journey.
-Enjoy every moment, rise or fall your life right now.
+Enjoy every moment.
+Embrace every rise and fall of your life right now.